Indian vegetarian cuisine: Regional variations

-In Southern India, the vegetarian diet is centered around rice and lentils.
-The coastal geography promotes the use of coconut, tamarind, and curry leaves for flavor, while locally cultivated spices like pepper, coriander, cumin, and fenugreek provide the food's distinct heat and aroma.
+In Southern India, the vegetarian diet is centred around rice and lentils.
+The coastal geography promotes the use of coconut, tamarind, and curry leaves for flavour, while locally cultivated spices like pepper, coriander, cumin, and fenugreek provide the food's distinct heat and aroma.
 Because the states of southern India produce an abundance of spices, South Indian cuisine is generally the hottest of all Indian cuisines.

 Popular vegetarian dishes include sambar, avial, coconut chutney, idli (steamed rice cakes) and dosa (crispy rice crepes).